 Download all the sizing information and fabric requirements by clicking here.

 What is an eBook and how do I view it?

 An eBook is a digital book, designed to be viewed on a computer, laptop or tablet.
 Much like a PDF pattern, once your order is placed you will immediately and automatically be redirected to your Sew Over It account, from where you will be able to download your eBook.
 The eBook is 93 pages long, 5MB in file size and comes in PDF format.
 You will also receive all five patterns in PDF format, along with the corresponding layplans and sizing charts.
 To make it easier for you, each pattern comes as its own file.
 The patterns are designed to be printed at home on a home printer.
 If you have never used a PDF pattern before and don’t know where to begin, see our Guide to Assembling PDF Patterns.

 Download your copy of My Capsule Wardrobe: City Break eBook on our online shop.

 AND until midnight Tuesday 20th September 2016, save 10% with code CITYBREAK.
 That’s five patterns for less than £4 each!

 Don’t forget, we love seeing what you’re making!
-Share your city break makes with #SOICityBreak.
+Share your city break makes on Instagram with the hashtag #SOICityBreak.